 Overview of Eligibility and Application Processes

-Below is an overview of Ohio rights restoration mechanisms as of October 2024.
+Below is an overview of Ohio rights restoration mechanisms as of June 2025.
 It is important to remember that these laws are often changing.
-The best way to find out more information about these laws is to reach out to your local court, legal aid society, or bar association for information on record sealing and expungement, and to reach out to the Ohio Department of Rehabilitation and Correction for information about the CQE, CQH and pardon.
+The best way to find out more information about these laws is to reach out to your local court, legal aid society, or bar association for information on record sealing and expungement, and to reach out to the Ohio Department of Rehabilitation and Correction for information about the CQE, CQH, and pardon.
 Additionally, there are many helpful online sources that provide more information on these laws that can be found using an internet search.

 Remedy | Who is eligible? | How long to do you have to wait? | How do you apply? | How much does it cost? |